OpenDataServices/flatten-tool/docs/userguide.rst

    :file: ../examples/cafe/too-simple/data.csv
    :header-rows: 1

-We'd like Flatten Tool to convert it to the following JSON structure for a list of cafes, with the name being the only information we want for each one:
+We'd like Flatten Tool to convert it to the following JSON structure for an array of cafes, with the cafe name being the only property we want for each cafe:

 .. literalinclude:: ../examples/cafe/simple/expected.json
    :language: json